-NOTE: Novell MPR will not show the [Configure Device] button.
+NOTE: Not all router types show the [Configure Device] button.

 3. Enter a new Display Name if desired.
 By default, NavisAccess assigns the device system name (the name configured on the device) as the Display

 Name.
 You can alter or add to the name if you wish.
 For example, you may want to identify a device as belonging to a particular office or region, so you might change device "ABC" to "ABC - Chicago office".